NessieNono/Monotype/README.md

 - [ ] Automate Date Entries on each of the entries
 - [ ] There is a digital timer, and work automatically saves after some time
 - [x] ActiveRouteActivated
+- [ ] Make the lists have a preview of the first 100 words, followed by ...
 - [ ] Animations to seem dynamic
 - [ ] Add word count on the bottom
 - [ ] Add option to start/reset timer